 The plant’s name does not refer to witchcraft, but comes from the Middle English word wych or wyche, meaning pliant or flexible, which is a reference to the plant’s very flexible branches.
 The “hazel” in the name comes from the plant’s similarity to the common hazelnut.

-Choose its planting site carefully, because most varities grow 25 feet tall and just as wide.
+Choose its planting site carefully, because common witch hazel (H. virginiana) can grow 25 feet tall and just as wide.
 Vernal witch hazel (H. vernalis) is generally of smaller stature, maturing at a height of 6 to 10 feet.
 Witch hazels can be kept smaller with pruning once they are finished blooming.
 However, they really do best in large planting areas for normal growth.
 With their shallow, slow-growing root systems, it’s best you have plenty of room.

 Being shade tolerant, witch hazel is often used for naturalizing wooded areas, but these plants actually perform best in full sun (or, filtered shade in hot zones) and develop brighter fall foliage when planted in the open.

-They prefer well-amended soil and regular water, and are tolerant of both acid or alkaline conditions.
+They prefer moist, well-amended, well-drained soil and regular water, and are tolerant of both acid or alkaline conditions.
 Its extreme cold hardiness and resistance to insects and disease make witch hazel a good choice for an easy-care planting.
 They are moderately resistant to drought once established.